 Among indigenous children (Table 6), we find that girls are just as likely to be employed in market work as boys are (Column 1) and that they are more likely to work than boys if domestic work is considered (Column 3).
 Furthermore, an alarming result is that indigenous girls are less likely to be in school than indigenous boys (Columns 2 and 4), which contrasts with results for non-indigenous girls who are just as likely to be enrolled in school as boys are.
-This could be due to cultural differences between indigenous and non-indigenous families, specifically, to differences in the roles that women play in societies that are more traditional.
-Indeed, studies have found that indigenous cultures of Latin America do not consider girls' education a priority, since in adulthood they will dedicate exclusively to domestic, child-rearing tasks (Pieck, 2001, Calfio and Velasco, 2005).
-Thus, if the expectation that women are mainly responsible for domestic responsibilities is stronger among the indigenous, then it follows that girls begin to play this role early in life and that their school achievements are not as relevant as those of indigenous boys.
+This could be due to cultural differences between indigenous and non-indigenous families, specifically, to differences in the roles that women play in more traditional societies.
+If the expectation that women are mainly responsible for domestic responsibilities is stronger among the indigenous, then it follows that girls begin to play this role early in life and that their school achievements are not as relevant as those of indigenous boys.

-Further evidence reveals that ethnicity is important: the tradeoff between market work and school is greater for indigenous ( $\rho = -0.61$ ) than for non-indigenous children ( $\rho = -0.41$ ).
+Further evidence reveals that ethnicity is important: the tradeoff between market work and school is greater for indigenous (ρ = -0.61) than for non-indigenous children (ρ = -0.41).
 Work-in either pure market or all activities-has a greater negative impact on indigenous children's school enrollment than on the non-indigenous.
 This could occur because the nature of work that children perform is different across ethnic lines, for instance if non-indigenous children's work activities are more complementary to schooling.